BlockchainCommons/GordianCosigner-iOS/Docs/Glossary.md

 #### Payload
 The term 'payload' is used to distinguish between the 'interesting' information in a chunk of data or similar, and the overhead to support it.
 It is borrowed from transportation, where it refers to the part of the load that 'pays': for example, a tanker truck may carry 20 tons of oil, but the fully loaded vehicle weighs much more than that - there's the vehicle itself, the driver, fuel, the tank, etc. It costs money to move all these, but the customer only cares about (and pays for) the oil, hence, 'pay-load'. [source](https://softwareengineering.stackexchange.com/questions/158603/what-does-the-term-payload-mean-in-programming).

+#### Partially signed bitcoin transactions
+Also PSBT and covering `BIP174`.
+Partially Signed Bitcoin Transactions (PSBTs) are a data format that allows wallets and other tools to exchange information about a Bitcoin transaction and the signatures necessary to complete it.

 #### Public Key Infrastructure
 A public key infrastructure (PKI) is a set of roles, policies, hardware, software and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.
 [Wikipedia].(https://en.wikipedia.org/wiki/Public_key_infrastructure)